RPC Method

 {"method":"rpc", "payload":{"method":"", "params":{}} }

-• the payload object encapsulates the rpc itself with its available method and respective parameters
+payloadobject encapsulates the rpc itself with its available method and respective parameters - for HTTP/POST requests, make sure to also include a

 Answers to RPC are formatted like this: